AhmedSeemalK/Enterprise-Inference/ida/README.md

    ## Configuring inventory/hosts.yml

    ##### Note:
    > It is recommended to keep the host names in the `inventory/hosts.yml` file similar to the actual machine hostnames.
 This ensures compatibility and maintain consistency across different systems and processes.
-Additionally, this automation will update the hostnames of the machines to match the ones specified in the `inventory/hosts.yml` file.
+Additionally, this AI Inference Deployment Suite will update the hostnames of the machines to match the ones specified in the `inventory/hosts.yml` file.

    ### Setting Dedicated Inference Infra Nodes:
    To configure dedicated infra node edit the file `inventory/hosts.yml` and add the label `inference-infra` to the nodes.